 Ancient Roman ruins of Villa Romana del Casale, Sicily, Italy

-In one of the most interesting Sicilian discoveries in the last couple of centuries, Villa Romana del Casale was found nearly perfectly preserved under a nearly thousand-year-old landslide.
+Villa Romana del Casale was found nearly perfectly preserved under a nearly thousand-year-old landslide in one of the most interesting Sicilian discoveries in the last couple of centuries.
 This Roman villa was buried when a landslide unexpectedly swallowed it up in the 1100s, where it remained buried until its relatively recent discovery.

-Once excavated, Villa Romana del Casale’s true beauty was uncovered, and tourists started venturing to Enna to come to see it.
+Once excavated, Villa Romana del Casale’s true beauty was uncovered, and tourists started venturing to Enna to see it.
 Due to the landslide, it’s one of the best-preserved villas from the Roman Empire and still has much of the original decoration.
-The villa has been named a UNESCO world heritage site due to its rich history.
-Tours are available for visiting the Villa Romana del Casale.
+Due to its rich history, the villa has been named a UNESCO World Heritage Site.
+Tours are available to visit the Villa Romana del Casale.

 Explore the Zingaro Nature Preserve